tes-council/tes-council-site/working-groups.md

 ## Skills/Training

 The Skills working group has been developing an overall education and training strategy for TES in tandem with Professor Ray Roy (City, University of London).
-Many parallels have been identified with topics such as Ethics in It and Engineering and Sustainability.
+Many parallels have been identified with topics such as "Ethics in IT" and "Engineering and Sustainability".
 There is a strategy to develop this using a Capability Network which may help fund the development and provision of access to some of the materials.

 ## TES Capability Roadmap